John Hillen

-John Francis Hillen III (born February 3, 1966) is an American business executive and diplomat who served as the Assistant Secretary of State for Political-Military Affairs from 2005 to 2007.
-He served as president and CEO of Sotera Defense Solutions from 2008 to 2013.
+John Francis Hillen III (born February 3, 1966) is an American business executive and diplomat who was the Assistant Secretary of State for Political-Military Affairs from 2005 to 2007.
+He was president and CEO of Sotera Defense Solutions from 2008 to 2013.
 While at Sotera, he took the company public in November 2009.
-Hillen served as the CEO and a member of the board of EverWatch Corporation, which was acquired by Booz Allen Hamilton in October 2022.
-He currently serves as a college professor and board chairman and director of several companies.
+Hillen was the CEO of EverWatch Corporation, which was acquired by Booz Allen Hamilton in October 2022.
+He is as a college professor and board chairman and director of several companies.

 Education

 Hillen received his BA from Duke University, his MA from King's College London, his doctorate from the St Antony's College, Oxford, and an MBA from Cornell University.

 In April 2015 Hillen was made the inaugural inductee into the Duke University Army ROTC Hall of Fame.

 In 2019, he was awarded an honorary Doctor of Laws degree by Hampden–Sydney College and delivered the Baccalaureate address at the college’s commencement.